 “The aim of this study is to determine whether doing Pilates during pregnancy leads to better health outcomes for women and positive birthing experiences.”

-Ms Mazzarino, from La Trobe’s School of Allied Health, said previous research on Pilates has found strong evidence it can reduce pain and improve lower leg endurance.
+Ms Mazzarino, from La Trobe’s School of Allied Health, Human Services and Sport, said previous research on Pilates has found strong evidence it can reduce pain and improve lower leg endurance.

 “Most of this research has focused on musculoskeletal conditions such as lower back pain and many studies include both men and women.
 There is a lack of research that has investigated the health benefits of Pilates during pregnancy.”